FAQ

 Even on the same municipal supply, results vary house to house.
 Pipe age, plumbing material (plastic pipes leech particles), whether you have a whole-home system, and even time of day all affect your count.
 That's actually the whole point — municipal averages don't tell you what's coming out of YOUR faucet.

-What does my severity rating mean?
+What does my particle count tier mean?

 Is The Water Map based on one test per location?